stoicaviator/arch_metapackage_guide/README.md

 # Build the package, syncing dependencies
 % makepkg -s
 ```
 We should now have a built package for aurutils.
 You'll recognize it because it will take the format of `aurutils-x.x.x-y.pkg.tar.gz`, where x.x.x is the version number (`pkgver` from the PKGBUILD) and y is the release number (`pkgrel` from the PKGBUILD).
 If we wanted to install it we could use `pacman -U aurutils-*.pkg.tar.gz` or `makepkg -i` (which just calls the previous pacman command).
 Alternatively, you can build your package using `makepkg -si` and it will sync dependencies (essentially `pacman -S --asdeps ${depends[@]}` where ${depends[@]} is the `depends` array from the PKGBUILD), and then install the package.
 As you are noticing, pacman is still doing all the heavy lifting.
-In any case, I'm not going to install `aurutils` yet, but it's ready for future examples.
-So let's move on.

 ### Pacman and Repos
 We know what a repo is, so now let's look at how they are used by pacman.
 Information on repos are stored in the file `/etc/pacman.conf`.
 Anytime you see something in square brackets, you're seeing a repo configuration block (with one exception being the specially defined `[options]` block that must exist and which defines global settings for pacman).
 For example: